 Optionally, students can choose to take elective courses outside of their General Education and major courses that are not required for the degree.

 In general, the degree requires about 15-20 hours per course a week to get the most out of the education.
-Since everything is online, the flexibility means that you can continue working or attending to any pre-existing responsibilities while advancing in your education, and, in turn, your career.
+Since everything is online, flexibility means that you can continue working or attending to any pre-existing responsibilities while advancing in your education, and, in turn, your career.
+The university also offers some potential certificate programs in health science that can initiate one in the field and also alternatively work as an additional qualification.

 Although the application fee is non-refundable, should a student wish to terminate the agreement and stop studying with UoPeople, the course assessment fee won’t be required as long as they cancel by the required deadline.